AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 {{enhanced-integration-envs}}

-## Production and Staging technology stack
+## Production and staging technology stack

 The production and staging environments include the following technologies.
 You can modify and configure these technologies through the [`.magento.app.yaml`](../application/configure-app-yaml.md) file.